trontrytel/CLIMA/docs/src/Atmos/Microphysics.md

  - ``\alpha``, ``\beta`` and ``n_0`` are the corresponding mass-radius and size distribution parameters\
  - ``\Gamma()`` is the gamma function

+The cloud-ice size distribution is only used when computing snow autoconversion rate.
+In the derivation of different accretion rates the cloud ice, similar to cloud water, is treated as continuous.

 ---
 **TODO**